samfitgen/trgen/docs/Full_Distance_Triathlon_Base-Mid_Volume.md

 > Run for 90min at an Easy-Moderate pace, RPE6.
 The goal here is still steady,
 > continuous mileage and a slower form of fatigue than you’ll see during your
 > shorter base runs.
-If it’s been working for you, reduce the intensity to 4 or
+If it’s been working for you, reduce the intensity to RPE5
-> 5RPEand keep your legs turning over non-stop.
-But don’t lose sight of the fact
+> or RPE4 and keep your legs turning over non-stop.
+But don’t lose sight of the
-> that these long runs will eventually have to match your intended run pace.
+> fact that these long runs will eventually have to match your intended run
+> pace.

 ## Week 4 (Recovery)